ronvree/Donut/README.txt

 by Ron van Bree & Gijs Beernink

 How to run:
-- Create a new project in IntelliJ or eclipse called Donut.
+- Create a new project in IntelliJ or eclipse and import from existing sources the unpacked zip-file.
-- Copy all files and directories from the Donut directory in the zip-file to this project.
-Overwrite everything in this new project.
+- Import JUnit.
 - Run DonutTest.java, which is located in the test package, to test the whole system including grammar, checker and generator.
 - Run petersonTest.java to test Peterson's algorithm.
 This is kept in a separate test because it needs 2 threads instead of the usual 3.